fer77/Angular/ecommerce-app/notes.md

  **Custom Directives**

  `ng g d input-format` modifies app.module and creates two files, a unit test file and the actual directive.

+ ## 57

+ `ng g c zippy` create a new component then take it one step at the time:

+ 1. Define a component's API (app.component.html)...